astroumd/lmtoy/README.md

 ## Installation

-This is not finalized yet, there are some notes in [INSTALL.md](INSTALL.md)
+This is not finalized yet, there are some notes in [INSTALL.md](INSTALL.md).
+This is still a toy monorepo.

 ## data